MYOILY/Forward-Hackathon-AI-Restaurant-Capacity-Optimisation/README.md

 See [Validation](docs/VALIDATION.md) for integration checks and their prerequisites.
 Tests use small, identified fixtures separate from user examples.

-TableWatch is a fixed-camera prototype.
+TurnTable is a fixed-camera prototype.
 A change from an approved setup is not proof of dirt or sanitation.
 Software tests and generated image fixtures do not establish restaurant accuracy; that requires independent labels and a separate held-out real recording.
 [Further example material